Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

+{Experiments in this section assume the ground-truth parameter is $p_\ast^C$ from \Cref{tab:groundtruthParams}, and the data is generated accordingly.}

-To start, we evaluate the \gls{fim} given by the full dataset.
-In~\Cref{fig:Sampling_FullData}, with $N_x=30$, we mark {$N=(N_x-1)^2=841$} red dots as the sensor locations and computed the optimal distribution $\tilde \mu$.
-The inverse condition number and minimum eigenvalue of the \gls{fim} in this setting are $c_\inv^\full = 8e{-4}$ and $\lambda_{\min}^{\full} = 0.8>0$, and the problem is locally {sensitive}.
+{The full dataset is given in terms of measurements everywhere on a grid with $N_x=30$ cells in every direction, resulting in {$N=(N_x-1)^2=841$} sensor locations.
+These are depicted as red dots in~\Cref{fig:Sampling_FullData}.
+The background shows the optimal distribution $\tilde \pi$.
+In this full-data setting, the \gls{fim} attains an inverse condition number of $c_\inv^\full = 8e{-4}$ and a minimum eigenvalue of $\lambda_{\min}^{\full} = 0.8>0$, and the problem is locally {sensitive}.}

-To proceed with down-sampling, we allow only $c=18 = 2K$ sensor locations.
-The initial guess was a uniformly weighted normal distribution over $\Omega$ and the output is severely worse, with the inverse conditioning and minimal eigenvalue degenerated to $c_{\inv}^\init = 1.54e{-7}$ and $\lambda_{\min}^{\init} = 1.48e{-4}$.
-Both \gls{eks} and \gls{cbs} with greedy selection, after a running of $25$ iterations, move the samples to new locations, and improve the conditioning of the weighted \gls{fim} to $c_\inv^\EKS = 2.25e{-3}$ with $\lambda_{\min}^\EKS = 2.06$, and $c_\inv^\CBS = 1.56e{-3}$ with $\lambda_{\min}^\CBS = 1.41$, respectively.
-We also compare these results to a repeated greedy random sampling from the normal distribution that was used to produce the initial guess, with $25$ iterations.
-This yields a design that is informed by the same number of intermediate sensor locations, but attains worse sensitivity values of $(\lambda_{\min}^{\mathrm{normal}},c_\inv^\mathrm{normal}) = (5.08e{-4}, 4.05e{-7})$.
-The samples drawn from the initial distribution, the iterated solution according to EKS and CBS are all plotted in~\Cref{fig:Sampling_NormalData}, and the evolution of the {smallest eigenvalues} and the approximation error in the \gls{fim} along iteration are plotted in~\Cref{fig:evolveLambdaminEvolution_NormalData}.
+\paragraph{Effect of Importance Sampling.} {In \Cref{fig:SamplingStatistics}, we plot statistical behaviour of the minimal eigenvalue and inverse condition number for the subsampled \gls{fim} using $c$ samples drawn from $\tilde \pi$.
+For each sample size $c$, we perform 40 independent sampling realizations and plot the mean (dot), the maximum value (triangle) and the $\pm1$ standard deviation range around the mean (whiskers). }

+{As predicted by theory, the mean stabilizes around the value for the full-data setting, with shrinking variance as $c$ grows.
+This reduced variability is also reflected in a decline of the maximum values. }

+\paragraph{Effect of Pipeline \Cref{alg:SampleDesigns_EnsembleGreedy}.} {Throughout this part, we employ} {the ensemble-based sampling strategies as described in \Cref{ssec:PracticalConsiderations}, with early stopping based on the condition number. }

+{For} down-sampling, we allow only $c=18 = 2K$ sensor locations. {A naive initial guess could be to place sensors {uniformly} over $\Xi$} { with equally weighted data points.
+The resulting sensor configuration is plotted in the left panel of \Cref{fig:Sampling_UniformData}.
+Interestingly, this configuration already performs reasonably well, attaining a minimum eigenvalue and conditioning $(\lambda_{\min}^{\init,u},c_{\inv}^{\init,u})$ of $(0.36,3.4e{-4})$ close to the full-data setting.} Note that the {optimal} sampling distribution $\tilde \pi$ is bounded from above by $0.0031$.
+Hence, the uniform distribution $\frac{1}{N}\approx0.0012$ is, in this particular case, a good approximation (with $\beta \leq 0.383$), resonating our discussion in Section~\ref{ssec:earlystopping}. {We then invoke our \Cref{alg:EarlyStoppingSampling} for importance sampling and reweighting with $\tilde \pi$ through \gls{eks} or \gls{cbs} with {early stopping}, for $25$ {iterations}.
+Both} move the samples to new locations, and further improve the conditioning of the \gls{fim}: $(\lambda_{\min}^\EKS,c_\inv^\EKS)$ and $(\lambda_{\min}^\CBS,c_\inv^\CBS)$ become $(1.77,1.91e{-3})$ and $(1.17,1.24e{-3})$ respectively, {as summarized in \Cref{tab:DesignSamplingQ9}. }